-The Investment Manager selects investments by applying an extra-financial approach based on the exclusion filters as described in AXA IM's Sectorial Exclusion and ESG Standards Policies.
+Indirectly, through its investments into the Master, the Investment Manager selects investments by applying an extra-financial approach based on the exclusion filters as described in AXA IM's Sectorial Exclusion and ESG Standards Policies.

 Those sectorial exclusions cover areas such as Controversial Weapons, Climate risks, Soft Commodities and Ecosystem Protection & Deforestation and Tobacco.
 The ESG Standards encompass specific exclusions on white phosphorus weapons and exclude investments in securities issued by companies in violation of international norms and standards such as the United Nations Global Compact Principles or the OECD guidelines for Multinational Enterprises; as well as investments in companies which are involved in severe ESG-related incidents and investments in issuers with a Low ESG quality (which is, as of the date of this Prospectus, below 1.43 (on a scale of 0 to 10) - such number being subject to adaptation).
 Instruments issued by countries where serious specific categories of violations of Human Rights are observed are also banned.
 More details on those policies are available under the following link: Policies and reports | AXA IM Corporate (axa-im.com).

-The Financial Product applies a Best-in-Class selectivity approach on its Investment Universe that is bindingly applied at all times.
+In addition, the Master applies a Best-in-Class selectivity approach on its Investment Universe that is bindingly applied at all times.
 This ESG selection approach consists in giving priority to the companies best rated from a non-financial viewpoint within their sector of activity, without favouring or excluding one sector relative to the stock market index or customized universe used as a basis for starting.
-The selectivity approach consists of removing at least the 20% worst values of the Investment Universe, as defined above, based on a combination of the sustainability-related exclusions applicable to the Financial Product, notably described above, notably described above, and their ESG Score to the exception of bonds and other debt securities issued by public issuers, cash held on an ancillary basis and solidarity assets.
+The selectivity approach reduces the Investment Universe of the Master at least by 20% based on a combination of AXA IM's Sectorial Exclusion and ESG Standards policies and their ESG Score to the exception of cash held on an ancillary basis and solidarity assets.